 The Stepovak Flats Section is open to commercial salmon fishing concurrently with the rest of SEDM (Figure 6).
-Of the sockeye salmon harvested in the Stepovak Flats Section prior to July 26, 80% are assigned to the 7.6% allocation criteria stated in the current Southeastern District Mainland Salmon Management Plan.
-The Stepovak Flats Section is closed to all commercial fishing from July 29 to October 31 to protect schooling chum salmon.
+Of the sockeye salmon harvested in the Stepovak Flats Section prior to July 26, 80% are assigned to the 7.6% allocation criteria stated in the current Southeastern District Mainland Salmon Management Plan (5 AAC 09.360).
+The Stepovak Flats Section is closed to all commercial fishing from July 29 through October 31 to protect schooling chum salmon.